-, Renaissance France at War: Armies, Cultures and Society, c.1480–1560.
+Potter, Renaissance France at War: Armies, Cultures and Society, c.1480–1560.

-Annotation author: Deanna Pellerano
+Annotation author: Pellerano, Deanna

-Book author: Potter David
+Book author: Potter, David

 David Potter, Renaissance France at War: Armies, Cultures and Society, c.1480–1560.
 (Warfare in History).
 Woodbridge: Boydell Press, 2008.